-Many elite players who seek distance in their game, tend to have a goal of shirt-soaking humidity as the air gets denser when it’s dry, which causes more drags and reduce the ball flight.
+Many elite players who seek distance in their game, tend to have a goal of shirt-soaking humidity as the air gets denser when it’s dry, which causes more drags and reduces the ball flight.

 There’s only one catch, however, despite its being negligible.
 The Trackman’s data says any change from 10 to 90 percent humidity accounts for a difference less than a yard with a six-iron.